GrafiteInc/Docs/docs/utilities/form_maker.md

 Out of the box Form Maker comes with 2 fields which contain field assets.
 You can add assets to any field, and the Form Maker will collect them and put links to them where you use the blade directive `formMaker`.
 We suggest below your `app.js` link on your master blade file.

-In order to add assets to a field you need to use the following protected methods: `stylesheets`, `scripts`, `js`.
+In order to add assets to a field you need to use the following protected methods: `stylesheets`, `scripts`, `styles`, `js`.
 The following is an example from the `Quill` field.

 ```php-inline
 protected static function stylesheets($options)